 - Basing the task on enduring questions, the kind that students might actually want to answer.

 My just-published, second iBook - Workers Win the War: Toil and Sacrifice on the US Homefront - embodies that approach.
+Free at iTunes.
 It features:

 Engaging source material that can be easily interpreted by students.
 Too often, DBQs use documents that require too much background knowledge to "interpret."
 This collection offers over 60 pages of easy-to-intrepret media, much of it visual - including 80 posters, 18 films, cartoons, radio broadcast, recording and sheet music and a dozen rarely-seen pamphlets.

 An interactive primary source analysis tool developed by the Library of Congress.
 Poster and film analysis is modeled in an multi-touch widget.
 Students can use an iPad-friendly historic document guide to analyze all the source material and share their observations with peers and teachers.

 All across the curriculum, students are told to “analyze” material, but their thinking is constrained by the mandated Venn diagram or T-chart.
 Developing a comparative schema is messy work – but that's where the learning takes place.
 To scaffold student analysis, "Workers Win the War" features CCSS-based prompts that ask students to stop and think more deeply about the content.

 Essential questions that make an examination of the US homefront in WWII relevant to students' lives today.
 Students experience first-hand how the government mobilized public support for the war through higher taxes, hard work and sacrifice.